isyedmuhammadali/PestCounts-Environmental-Friendly-Pesticide-Success-Tracker/README.md

 Following the data input, a menu-based user interface appears, offering various data modification functionalities and result display options.
 This allows users to view, modify, and analyze test results effectively.

 The implementation relies on C++ concepts, including pointers, functions, dynamic memory allocation, and dynamic arrays, ensuring efficient memory management and flexibility in handling varying amounts of data.
-This project aims to contribute to the understanding of pesticide effectiveness, ultimately promoting environmentally friendly agricultural practices.